alvaroarol/dna-analyser/README.md

 #Changelog

+21/07/2016
+- Added quick tools in a right-side column
+- Added a toggle button to hide the left and right columns
+- Slight design tweaks

 19/07/2016
 - More appealing design
 - Graphs longer than the div itself are now displayed un-zoomed to fit the div.
 Click on the image to zoom